-To reach the Three Point Mountain Trailhead leave I-84 at Exit 64.
-Drive north for 6.3 miles, turn left onto the Blacks Creek Road and follow it for 4.0 miles to the the signed junction for FS-189A.
+To reach the Three Point Mountain trailhead, leave I-84 at Exit 64.
+Drive north for 6.3 miles, turn left onto Blacks Creek Road and follow it for 4.0 miles to the the signed junction for FS-189A.
 Turn right and drive 0.2 miles to the trailhead.

-FS-500 traverses the southern escarpment of the Danskin Mountains weaving its way along ridges and crossing drainages.
+FST-500 traverses the southern escarpment of the Danskin Mountains, weaving its way along ridges and crossing drainages.
 This is an ATV trail which varies in quality but is easy to follow for its entire distance.
-The trail crosses the northern ridge of Peak 5024 roughly 200 feet below the summit, Follow the north ridge to the summit.
-Round trip distance is 18.4 miles with 2,286 feet of gain.
+The trail crosses the North Ridge of Peak 5024 roughly 200 feet below the summit, Follow the North Ridge to the summit.
+Round-trip stats: 18.4 miles with 2,286 feet of elevation gain.
 The entire route offers scenic views but no shade.